Foundation / Corporation

 GrantWatch ID#: 176454

 Research may take place between December 15th and October 15th of the following year.
+Grantees must complete the work for which funding is requested by October 31, 2019.

 Research grants are awarded to scholars who are residents of Oklahoma or are employed in Oklahoma, including independent scholars with or without academic affiliations.